mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Same person**: Are you saying that what I'm doing with my mind while I'm sitting, even though it seems like what I do when I'm not sitting, still it's different?

 **Katagiri**: It's different because you can see the mind a little clearer.
 That's why you can see lots of things in zazen.
 But in zazen, you are very confused because you have not enough time to involve [yourself] in mind, because nothing to do, circumstances are very quiet.
 But *[unintelligible]* lots of things.
 So, [the] important point in zazen is, whatever happens in the "vomit".
-Vomit.
-The vomit means, anyway, *[he chuckles]* vomit of [the] mind.
+[Yes,] vomit.
+"The vomit" means, anyway, *[he chuckles]* vomit of [the] mind.
 Mind has lots of things [it's] attaching to.
 So, vomit.
 Mind feels good, mind doesn't feel good; mind creates emotions, angers, et cetera.
 Anyway, vomit.
 Spit up.
 And then, if you spit up, just spit up.
 Then all you have to do is, just sit here.
 All you have to do is just sit.

 ##### 1:12:16